Updated for Warlords of Draenor

 The Fast Arms Warrior Leveling Guide

 Ok, you’re not yet at the level cap.
 Maybe you’re only level 1.
-Do you have a plan to hit that cap ASAP and get into that end-game content ans smash some of the opposition?
+Do you have a plan to hit that Warlords cap ASAP and get into that end-game content and smash some of the opposition?
 Or will you just aimlessly wander about the world, looking for the next quest?

 To make your job a lot easier you should snag an in-game leveling guide for your leveling blast.
 With a guide you will never again wonder about where to go or what to do or what to skip and your leveling will be faster, much faster.